 The Effect of Vacuum Compression Therapy On Healing Diabetic Foot Ulcers

-Diabetic foot ulcers are a grave complication of chronic diabetes mellitus, a reason for why patients with ulcers are made to stay in the hospital longer.
+Diabetic foot ulcers are a grave complication of chronic diabetes mellitus, a reason why patients with ulcers are made to stay in the hospital longer.
 However, with the help of vacuum compression therapy, it was seen that the surface of the foot ulcer reduced, and the improvement ratio was great more than the conventional therapy.
 The slow recovery in diabetic ulcer is due to vascular insufficiency and decreased blood flow.
 There are many other reasons for the delayed recovery.
 Nevertheless, VCT has proved to be helpful in wound healing by the negative and positive pressure.